output configuration representation

 done()

-Sent all information about output
+sent all information about output

 This event is sent after all other properties have been sent on binding to the output object as well as after any other output property change have been applied later on.
 This allows to see changes to the output properties as atomic, even if multiple events successively announce them.